MessagEase: Special characters

 The moves producing special characters, which includes 38 characters including accents and punctuation marks, are displayed on a complete keyboard showing up when the user drags the space bar upwards.

 This is not an alternate keyboard in the sense that the key pair moves are valid on both keyboard.
 It is rather a mnemonic help, which is normally hidden to avoid overwhelming the user with spurious information.

 Control keys

 A small vertical bar on the right (or on the left in left-handed mode) gives direct access to the cut/copy/paste operations, the numeric keypad, the uppercase/lowercase control, as well the usual F1-F12 control keys.
 This is also commanded by moving the finger from one cell to an other.

 Semantic sugar

 A set of small movements makes the life of the typist easier, like drawing a small circle or a back and forth movement to write a letter uppercase, or prolonging the movement to put accent on letters.

 The keyboard can be resized to fit the need of the user, and is also provided in a double sized version with the numeric keypad on the side of the alphabetic keypad.

 Software

 The keyboard is currently available for Android devices, iOS devices and the Apple Watch.

+Subscription Model

+As of 2024-02, Exideas appears to intend to no longer offer the keyboard for free.
+A nag screen asks users to join a subscription model.
+This change is not described on Exideas' web page and has caused numerous users to change their five-star reviews to one star on Google Play.